leopolanco/RA05-ReactNative-02/README.md

-If a page is clicked or touched you will navigate to that certain page
+If a page is clicked or touched you will navigate to that page

 Listens to the dynamic links created at React-App-05